U.S. voting rights events reflect multiracial reform agenda

 “Democrats need to step up, because they ran on all this stuff,” Barber said of the U.S. Senate.
 “Everybody said, if we get them the majority, they are going to do it.
 They’re willing to pass infrastructure with 51 (Democratic) votes in the Senate.
 Why can’t they pass voting rights laws with 51 votes?”

-The Senate is set to recess ahead of the Labor Day holiday next month, making the prospects of action on the legislation unclear.
+The Senate is set to recess ahead of Labor Day, making the prospects of action on the legislation unclear.

 “The urgency of the moment dictates that we act now,” said NAACP President Derrick Johnson, whose civil rights organization has partnered with several national labor unions in support of federal voting rights legislation.